cbonnalie/tcss460-client/README.md

 - Noah
     - Updated the register/login form to match the 3rd-party Auth API registration/login requirements and tested.
     - Adjustments to authOptions.tsx to work with the 3rd-party Web API.

+## Beta Sprint II

+### Contribution

+- Christian
+    -
+- Kaleb
+    - Remade book search page and hooked up the web API to it.
+- Mark
+    -
+- Noah
+    -